Frequently Asked Questions

 What is Field Station: Dinosaurs?

-Field Station: Dinosaurs is a proposed dinosaur-themed attraction for children and families in Derby, Kansas.
-It would include an outdoor park with life-sized animatronic dinosaurs, National Dinosaur Camp, ropes course under a dome, 18-hole miniature golf course, and fossil dig site.
+Field Station: Dinosaurs is a dinosaur-themed attraction for children and families in Derby, Kansas.
+It includes an outdoor park with life-sized animatronic dinosaurs, ropes course under a dome, 18-hole miniature golf course, and fossil dig site.
 The attraction is designed to attract visitors from the Wichita metro area, other cities in Kansas and other states.
 View the proposal.

 How much will this project cost?

-This project proposes $18.9 million in STAR bonds to leverage $135 million in private investment.
+This project proposes $18.9 million in STAR bonds to leverage $135 million in private investment in the entire STAR bond district.

 How big will Field Station: Dinosaurs be?